-Proxy data show a heterogeneous picture with respect to precipitation patterns in the Alps during the YD (Belli et al., 2017; Kerschner et al., 2016; Kerschner and Ivy-Ochs, 2008).
-The distribution of rock glaciers in the eastern Swiss Alps suggests a 30-40% reduction in precipitation compared to today (Frauenfelder et al., 2001).
-PaleoPalaeoglacier records for the Central Alps point to a similar reduction, mostly due to a reduction in winter precipitation.
-The few paleopalaeoglacier records in Southern Alps suggest that precipitation sums were similar to modern day values but winter precipitation was probably reduced compared to modern day leading to enhanced seasonal contrasts (Kerschner et al., 2016).
-A recent study compiling data from 122 paleopalaeoglaciers, shows that the southerly displacement of the the polar frontal jet stream led to cold air outbreaks and increased cyclogenesis over the Mediterranean and negative precipitation anomalies over the Alps compared to modern day (Rea et al., 2020).
-The Pprecipitation pattern during the early YD closely resembled the modern Scandinavian circulation patterns, resulting in an autumn to early winter (September to November) and mid-winter (december December to February) precipitation increase over the Mediterranean (Rea et al., 2020).
-This is consistent with our findings, which argue that early YD autumns and early winters remained relatively snow-rich in the Southern Alps, although the amount of annual precipitation may have been lower than todayreduced.
+Proxy data show a heterogeneous picture with respect to precipitation in the Alps during the YD (Belli et al., 2017; Kerschner et al., 2016; Kerschner and Ivy-Ochs, 2008).
+The distribution of rock glaciers in the eastern Swiss Alps suggests a 30 %-40 % reduction in precipitation compared to today (Frauenfelder et al., 2001).
+Palaeoglacier records for the central Alps point to a similar reduction, mostly due to a reduction in winter precipitation.
+The few palaeoglacier records in the southern Alps suggest that precipitation sums were similar to modern-day values, but winter precipitation was probably reduced compared to the modern day, leading to enhanced seasonal contrasts (Kerschner et al., 2016).
+A recent study compiling data from 122 palaeoglaciers shows that the southerly displacement of the polar frontal jet stream led to cold air outbreaks and increased cyclogenesis over the Mediterranean and negative precipitation anomalies over the Alps compared to the modern day (Rea et al., 2020).
+The precipitation pattern during the early YD closely resembled the modern Scandinavian circulation patterns, resulting in an autumn to early winter (September to November) and midwinter (December to February) precipitation increase over the Mediterranean (Rea et al., 2020).
+This is consistent with